Stamp duty calculator

 Our stamp duty calculator shows you how much tax you'll pay when you buy a home to live in.

-To find out exactly how much stamp duty you'll have to pay on the house you're buying, simply enter the property price in our UK stamp duty calculator (below).
-The results will show you how much you’ll pay now.
+To find out exactly how much stamp duty you'll need to pay, simply enter the property price in our UK stamp duty calculator.

 Buying a second home, holiday home or buy-to-let property?
 Click to use our buy-to-let stamp duty calculator.

 - If you're looking to buy a home and want expert, impartial advice on the best mortgage for you, call Which?
 Mortgage Advisers on 0808 252 7987

 - Looking for a solicitor?
 Get a no-obligation, fixed-price conveyancing quote from our new service, Which?
 Conveyancing

 Stamp duty land tax (SDLT), or stamp duty as it's more commonly known, is a tax on land and property transactions.